 Although the term “fat tire bike” has been around for more than three decades now, it’s only until recently that it became more prominent in the biking world.
-Born out of the need to tackle the treacherous Alaskan terrain, fat-tire bikes prove to be a practical tool for adventurous cyclists.
+Manufactured to tackle the treacherous Alaskan terrain, fat-tire electric bikes prove to be a practical tool for adventurous bikers.

 Amid the electric biking craze, fat tire e-bikes continue to gain more popularity thanks to their diverse applications.
 But it’s easy to confuse an electric mountain bike with extra-wide tires for a fat tire e-bike.
-Then there’s this other confusing term- “plus-size tires”-which can easily be taken to mean the same thing.
+Then there’s this other confusing term- “plus-size tires”- all these confuse people as they are similar.

 So, what exactly is a fat tire electric bike?

-Simply put, a fat tire e-bike is any electric bike that's fitted with tires 3.5” wide or more.
-Most fat tires fall within the 4” range, although some can be as wide as 4.8” and these are referred to as “super-fat tires”.
-By contrast, a regular e-bike’s tire typically measures between 1.95” and 2.6” wide.
-Some tires are wider than conventional tires but not as wide as fat tires.
-These are referred to as plus-size tires and usually range between 2.7” and 3.5” in width.
+Simply put, a fat tire e-bike is any electric bike fitted with tires 3.5” wide or more.
+Most fat tires fall within the 4” range, although some can be as wide as 4.8” and these are called the “super-fat tires”.
+By contrast, a regular tire typically measures between 1.95” and 2.6” wide.
+Some tires can be wider than conventional tires but not as wide as fat tires.
+You might hear people call these the plus-size tires and usually range between 2.7” and 3.5” in width.

 How Did the Fat Tire Trend Begin?